ericbf/ynab-negative-rollover/README.md

 ## Initializing the app

 To install local dependencies, run `npm i`.
 Make sure you are providing the app your API token, otherwise it will not work.

-You also need to have created a payee called `Budget Rollover` and a category called `Rollover Offset`.
-You can hide this category after creating it.
+You should create a payee called `Budget Rollover`, an account called `Budget Rollover`, and a category called `Rollover Offset`.
+You can set the inital balance of the account to zero and close it right away, and you can also hide the category after creating it.

 ### Parameters